 Dreams and nightmares

-Early retirement and a more relaxed lifestyle seems a great idea when you are up to your neck in office politics, languishing in a dead-end job or just fed up with the endless miserable grey skies of winter or and even some summers!
+Early retirement and a more relaxed lifestyle seem a great idea when you are up to your neck in office politics, languishing in a dead-end job or just fed up with the endless miserable grey skies of winter or and even some summers!
 You may think “Beam me up Scottie to a warmer climate and let me escape the drudgery of my present lifestyle”, but for some, their “dream” and “reality” are worlds apart.
 Dreams then turn into a living nightmare from which they need to escape and take control.

 Purpose and structure

 Life, I have learned, has to have a purpose and structure otherwise there is a real danger one day will just drift aimlessly into the next.
-There are only so many weeds you can pull, DIY (do it yourself) projects to complete, ladies lunches, coffee mornings, walks etc. There is more to life!
+There are only so many weeds you can pull, DIY (do it yourself) projects to complete, ladies lunches, coffee mornings, walks.
+There is more to life!

 I must be a bit strange because I have so many varied interests and hobbies that I don’t have the time for boredom, and there are simply not enough hours in the day!